atomecorp/atome/documentation/framework/folder_architecture.md

 6- plugins : (Hold Cordova's plugins no use for us right now)

-7- ressources : (parts of Cordova , used to store application icons and splashscreen)
+7- resources : (parts of Cordova , used to store application icons and splashscreen)

 8- scripts :  contains four files
 - Bootstrap automatise the install of atome framework